witer-rs/witer/README.md

 the crate.
 I regret publishing that version, and have since yanked each of them off of crates.io.
 In the future, I intend to be far more deliberate and considerate over what gets published rather than willy-nilly publishing the next big features.

-⚠️ This project is still very much a WIP; I am only one student, after all. ⚠️
+⚠️ This project is still hilariously incomplete.
+I am only one student, after all. ⚠️